openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

   ``6002x_exit_response``

-    Answers to a survey that was sent to learners after the prototype 6.002x course in the Spring of 2012.
+    Answers to a survey that was sent to learners after the prototype 6.002x course in Spring 2012.
 The questions and number of questions were randomly selected to measure how much survey length affected response rate.
 Only learners from this course have this field.